Ollo/shadygrovebrewing/src/recipes/tennessee-stud/index.md

 ## Tennessee Stud
 A dry, medium bodied, aromatic Rosé Brüt IPA.
-I've experimented with more traditional versions of this style a bit and this my current preference on brewing a fun experimental version of this style.
+I've experimented with more traditional versions of this style a bit and this my current preference on brewing a fun experimental version.

 <section class='recipe'>